All Versions

 πŸ› Previously, the usage message layout had a fixed width long option name column: this column is always 24 characters, even if none of the options have a long option name.

-This gives weird-looking usage help messages in some cases.
+This gave strange-looking usage help messages in some cases.
 For example:

 @Command(name="ls")